 We know that adults who take care of their elderly parents often suffer from caregiver stress … but we rarely acknowledge that something similar happens to those taking care of their dogs with cancer.
 As the editor of The Dog Cancer Survival Guide, I’ve found myself in the position to witness hundreds of thousands of loving people get what I call Dog Cancer Caregiver Stress.

 We don’t often identify ourselves as “caregivers” … but that’s what we are.
 And we need help.
-Here’s just ONE posting on our private support group on Facebook for readers.
-(If you have read Dr. Dressler’s book, send an email to cs (at) mauimedia.net with proof that you’ve read it and we’ll be happy to have you in the group.)
+Here’s just ONE posting on our private Facebook support group and reader’s forum.

 By the time I post this article, I’m sure the comments will double on that post.
 It’s a great group!

 The short answer to the poster’s first question is this: it’s totally normal to be quite depressed while caring for a cancer dog.

 This post hopes to answer her second question, “How can I get myself out of this funk?”

 Caring for our Dogs Is Wonderful … and Super Stressful

 If you’re one of the millions of Americans who think of their dogs as family members, you are probably spending enormous amounts of time, energy, and probably money on your dog with cancer.

 Taking care of our dogs — maybe especially when they are really sick — fulfills a deep need inside.
 We want to think well of ourselves.
 We want to look back years from now and know that we did well by our dogs.

 Because after all, they EXCEL at doing well by us.
 The way my dogs look at me — with unconditional affection and loving regard — makes me feel lucky.
 In a very real way, my dogs’ love for me is healing.